Yvad60/webp-converter-script/README.md

 You can customize this script by editing the global variables

 - **SUPPORTED_FILES_REGEX** : use it to expand the number of images to convert.
 - **QUALITY** : use this to customize the quality of the output image.
+QUALITY should be a number between 0 and 100.
 - **PATH**: use this to customize the path containing images.